UC-Irvine-CS175/uci-cs175/syllabus.md

   * Repository - The repository must have the appropriate structure and documentation for reproducibility of the study.
   * Technical Memorandum - Final project paper (template to be linked)
   * Poster - A companion poster presentation
-  * Final Showcase Presentation - A short 5 min project presentation that will be recorded and open to the public June 14, 2023 from 4-6p PST.
+  * Final Showcase Presentation - A short 5 min project presentation that will be recorded and open to the public March 18, 2024 from 4-6p PST for Section A and TBD for Section B.

 ### Deadlines and Grace Days
 Life happens, we get it.
 Each student is allowed up to **3 "grace days"** to use towards their individual assignement and each team is allowed **4 "grace days"** to use towards their project deadlines.
 How you choose to distribute them is up to you but once you run out, and you still haven't submitted the assignment you will receive a zero for the assignment.
 Due to the time sensitivity of the task, design sprint exercises are not eligible for "grace day" usage.
 If you submit team project proposal, status report, or final project items late you and all team members will have to use grace days.